EgorTrushin/molpro-supporting/docs/ksinv_uksinv.md

 ---

 **NOTE:** We have tutorial which provides practical Hands-on examples about the use of `KSINV` and `UKSINV` programs and post-processing of results of calculations.
-This tutorial is a good supplement to this documentation. [link to Tutorial](https://github.com/EgorTrushin/tutorials/blob/main/KS_inversion.ipynb).
+This tutorial is a good supplement to this documentation.
+[Link to Tutorial](https://github.com/EgorTrushin/tutorials/blob/main/KS_inversion.ipynb)

 ---